shaneholloman/llama-barn/readme.md

 LlamaBarn stands out as a clean, platform-focused solution:

 - **Platform, not a product** — Like Wi-Fi for your Mac, it lets you use local models in any app (chat UIs, editors, scripts) via a standard API — no vendor lock-in.
-- **Native macOS App** — Built with Swift for optimal performance and minimal resource use.
+- **Native macOS App** — Tiny (`12 MB`) app built with Swift for optimal performance and minimal resource use.
-- **Simple GUI for llama.cpp** — Menu bar interface that handles all technical setup without terminal hassle.
 - **Seamless llama.cpp integration** — Part of the GGML org and built alongside llama.cpp for optimal performance and reliability.
-- **Built-in model library** — Auto-configured for optimal performance based on your Mac's specs and model recommendations.
+- **Built-in model catalog** — Auto-configured for optimal performance based on your Mac's specs and model recommendations.

 ## How it works